kougianos/ds-thesis/README.md

 **Scope**
 The scope of this repository is to present essential information related with the fields of Data Science and Machine Learning, and implement a Command Line Interface that offers 3 functionalities, explained below.

-The theoretical part of this thesis is presented in Chapters 2 and 3 of *thesis_kougianos.pdf*, while the practical one in Chapter 4.
+The theoretical part of this thesis is presented in Chapters 2 and 3 of *thesis_kougianos.pdf*, while the complete implementation is depicted in Chapter 4.
 The 3 main functionalities that are currently supported by the CLI are:
 *	Executing a supervised learning algorithm of your choice to a predefined dataset.
 Algorithm execution metrics along with other information (username, cpu info etc.) are then saved in a MongoDB cluster.
 Supported algorithms: <br>
   &nbsp;&nbsp;&nbsp;&nbsp; 1.
 SVM
   &nbsp;&nbsp;&nbsp;&nbsp; 2.
 Logistic Regression